christofsulzer/im5projekt/README.md

 Newdata.io Update vom 15.12.23:
 Effective from January 15, 2024, the following adjustments will be made to the free plan:

-Latest News Delay: Latest news updates will be delayed by 12 hours for free plan users.
+- Latest News Delay: Latest news updates will be delayed by 12 hours for free plan users
-Content and Image URLs: Full content and image URLs will no longer be included in the response results for free plan users.
+- Content and Image URLs: Full content and image URLs will no longer be included in the response results for free plan users
-Timeframe Parameter: The "timeframe" parameter will be removed from the free plan.
+- Timeframe Parameter: The "timeframe" parameter will be removed from the free plan.